-Zip is one of the most common and most popular way to create compressed archive files.
-It is also one of the older archive file format that was created in 1989.
+Zip is one of the most common and most popular ways to create compressed archive files.
+It is also one of the older archive file formats that were created in 1989.
 Since it is widely used, you’ll regularly come across a zip file.

 Prerequisite: Verify if you have unzip installed